mogadanez/sqsd/README.md

 # SQSD

-A simple alternative to the Amazon SQS Daemon ("sqsd") used on AWS Beanstalk worker tier instances. inspired from https://github.com/mozart-analytics/sqsd, rewriten to node.js
+A simple alternative to the Amazon SQS Daemon ("sqsd") used on AWS Beanstalk worker tier instances.
+Inspired by https://github.com/mozart-analytics/sqsd, rewriten for Node.js.

 [AWS Beanstalk](http://aws.amazon.com/elasticbeanstalk/) provides a simple to use *Worker Environment Tier*